When browsing your silent auction tables, the accompanying bid sheet can have a great deal of influence over a donor’s decision to place a bid.

 Or are they cumbersome and difficult to read?
 Confusing, outdated and overcrowded bid sheets can slow down the process, hampering how high bidding can go.

 Read on for 7 of the most essential pieces of information to include on any silent auction bid sheet.
-Then, save time with our FREE professional bid sheet templates designed to help each and every item attract more bids.
+Then, save time with our FREE professional templates designed to help each and every item attract more bids.

 1. Organization Name